KenKilty/mm-springboot-petclinic-to-aks-automatic/README.md

 - **Edit Pet Information**: From an owner's page, click "Edit Pet" to see how pet details are managed
 - **Review Veterinarians**: Navigate to "VETERINARIANS" to see the 6 vets with their specialties (radiology, surgery, dentistry)

-3. Next, let's open the Petclinic project in VS Code and begin our modernization work:
+3. Next, let's open the Petclinic project in VS Code and begin our modernization work.
+Open a terminal and change to the mm-springboot-petclinic-to-aks-automatic directory.
+Run the following command to launch VS Code into the root of the lab contents:
    ```bash
    code src/
    ```